 - Health insurance

-We then ranked each city from 1 to 23 for all the criteria with a #1 ranking being the worst for the particular criteria.
+We then ranked each city from 1 to 24 for all the criteria, with a #1 ranking being the worst for the particular criteria.

-Finally, we ranked every city on the “Worst Place To Live Score” with the lowest score being the worst city in North Dakota — Jamestown.
-Read on for a detailed look at the 10 worst cities in North Dakota.
-You can download the data here.
+Finally, we ranked every city on the “Worst Place To Live Score,” with the lowest score being the worst city in North Dakota — Casselton.
+Read on for a detailed look at the ten worst cities in North Dakota.
+This article is an opinion based on facts meant as infotainment.
+We updated this article for 2024.
+This list is our tenth time ranking the worst places to live in North Dakota.

-If you’re looking at areas in North Dakota with the worst economic situations, where there’s higher than average crime, and not a lot to do, this is an accurate list.
+If you’re looking at areas in North Dakota with the worst economic situations, where there’s higher than average crime and little to do, this is an accurate list.

-And in the end, Jamestown ranks as the worst city to live in North Dakota for 2021.
+And in the end, Casselton ranks as the worst city to live in North Dakota for 2024.

 If you’re curious enough, here are the best cities to live in North Dakota: